-The percentage of class shown is based on 52,710,222 common shares outstanding as of March 12, 2024.

-Includes (i) 55,244 time-vested restricted shares that have not yet vested and (ii) 178,202 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.
-Also includes 1,079 shares held by a limited partnership for the benefit of Mr. O'Donnell's family.

-Includes (i) 11,164 time-vested restricted shares that have not yet vested and (ii) 44,063 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.

-Includes (i) 12,159 time-vested restricted shares that have not yet vested and (ii) 47,327 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.

-Includes (i) 17,335 time-vested restricted shares that have not yet vested and (ii) 21,281 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.

-Includes (i) 5,669 time-vested restricted shares that have not yet vested and (ii) 16,537 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.

-Includes 29.464 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.
-Also includes 1,371 common shares held by one of Mr. Branagan's children.

-Includes the following number of restricted shares granted in payment of directors' fees that have not yet vested: 1,260 restricted shares for Dr. Jeworrek; 1,591 restricted shares for Mr. Gidumal; 1,599 restricted shares for Messrs.
-Bushnell, Gray, Hennes and Klehm and Mses.
-Sanders and Trudell and Dr. Rahmani; 3,076 restricted shares for Mr. Gibbons.

-Includes 138,828 time-vested restricted shares that have not yet vested.

-Delinquent Section 16(a) Reports

-Under Section 16(a) of the Exchange Act, our directors and executive officers and any persons holding more than 10% of our outstanding common shares are required to report their initial ownership of common shares and any subsequent changes in that ownership to the Commission.
-Specific filing dates for these reports have been established by the Commission, and we are required to disclose in this proxy statement any failure by such persons to file these reports in a timely manner during 2023.
-Based upon our review of copies of Forms 3, 4 and 5 furnished to us and the written representations we received from each of our directors and executive officers, we believe that all Section 16(a) reports were filed timely in 2023 except as follows: (i) a late Form 4 was filed for Mr. Marra on March 2, 2023 in part to report five transactions that occurred on February 15, 2023 involving the withholding of shares for payment of withholding taxes upon the vesting of restricted shares; and (ii) a late Form 4 was filed for Mr. Klehm on March 5, 2024 to report 13 shares that were recently discovered to have been acquired on October 25, 2023 by an investment manager for Mr. Klehm's spouse in the spouse's IRA account.
+- The percentage of class shown is based on 49,004,247 common shares outstanding as of March 5, 2025. - Includes (i) 52,202 time-vested restricted shares that have not yet vested and (ii) 170,558 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained.
+Also includes 1,079 shares held by a limited partnership for the benefit of Mr. O'Donnell's family. - Includes (i) 10,110 time-vested restricted shares that have not yet vested and (ii) 42,377 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained. - Includes (i) 10,960 time-vested restricted shares that have not yet vested and (ii) 45,615 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained. - Includes (i) 14.647 time-vested restricted shares that have not vet vested and (ii) 30.749 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained. - Includes (i) 6,304 time-vested restricted shares that have not yet vested and (ii) 22,217 performance shares, for which the performance period has not yet been completed, that are eligible to be earned if maximum performance is attained. - Includes the following number of restricted shares granted in payment of directors' fees that have not yet vested: 1,090 restricted shares for Dr. Mester, 1,447 restricted shares for Dr. Jeworrek; 1,439 restricted shares for Messrs.
+Bushnell, Gidumal, Hennes and Klehm and Mses.
+Sanders and Trudell and Dr. Rahmani; and 2,749 restricted shares for Mr. Gibbons. - Includes 128,334 time-vested restricted shares that have not yet vested.